GOALS

 A provision for benchmarking and market evaluation

-Websites of peer institutions and other enterprises are evaluated and reviewed in order to assess where an institution's web accessibility stands in relation to other enterprises.
+Websites of peer institutions and other enterprises are evaluated and reviewed in order to assess where an institution’s web accessibility stands in relation to peer institutions and other enterprises.
 These evaluations are also used to provide exemplars of both good accessibility strategies and accessibility pitfalls to be avoided.

 A provision to gather baseline information

-A baseline assessment of the accessibility of institutional web content against the technical standard is taken to provide critical data that will be used to evaluate outcomes of implementation and aid in necessary modifications.
+A baseline assessment of the accessibility of institutional web content is outlined in the accessibility plan to provide critical data that will be used to evaluate outcomes of implementation and aid in necessary modifications.

 Identification of existing institutional challenges and risks

 Challenges to implementing web accessibility across the institution are identified.
 Problems may involve resistance to change by some groups, limited personnel with an understanding of web accessibility, or financial constraints.
-Identification of potential problems and possible solutions are incorporated into the accessibility plan.
+Identification of potential barriers along with recommendations that detail ways to solve or mitigate the barriers are incorporated into the accessibility plan.

 Identification of existing institutional priorities

 Web accessibility goals fit into many institutional priorities.
-Examples include the redesign of the campus web site, training initiatives for faculty and staff, and hiring exceptional employees.
-Institutional priorities that are a good fit for the work of web accessibility are identified to leverage existing initiatives that can promote successful accessibility implementation.
+Examples include the redesign of the institutional web site, training initiatives for faculty and staff, hiring exceptional employees as well an institution’s strategic planning initiatives for the accreditation or reaffirmation process.
+Institutional priorities that are a good fit for the work of web accessibility are identified and recommendations are made to leverage existing initiatives that can promote successful accessibility implementation.

 Marketing

-All relevant stakeholders are informed of the institutional effort and given sufficient information to understand their role in the process.
+All relevant stakeholder groups are informed of the institutional effort and given sufficient information to understand their role in the process.
 This may be accomplished through orientation meetings, institutional memos, email, or campus-wide newsletters.

 Financial

 An adequate budget is established to support the accessibility plan.
-Provisions are made for the necessary funding for items such as personnel time and effort, training, materials, and licenses or equipment.
+Provisions are made for the necessary funding of items such as start-up costs, personnel, training, materials, and licenses or equipment.

 Implementation